75 percent of full-time faculty hold doctoral or terminal degrees

 Three-year and four-year degree programs, accelerated adult program (TAP) and online opportunities

-Throughout TMU’s NAIA and NCAA history, more than 70 conference championships have been captured and over 604 students have been named to the Athletic Director Honor Roll (maintaining a 3.0 GPA or higher)
+Throughout Thomas More’s NAIA and NCAA history, more than 70 conference championships have been captured and over 604 students have been named to the Athletic Director Honor Roll (maintaining a 3.0 GPA or higher)

-95 percent of 2016-2017 graduates are employed or in graduate school six months after graduation
+97 percent of 2017-2018 graduates are employed or in graduate school six months after graduation.

 100 percent of graduating nursing students passed the NCLEX exam.

 100 percent of undergraduate education majors passed their praxis tests for certification.

 Thomas More’s Community Connection

 81 percent of alumni live in Greater Cincinnati/Northern Kentucky

 All Catholic high schools in the Diocese of Covington are represented in our current alumni